Joyce Howard Barrell

 Joyce Howard Barrell (née Gedye; 26 November 1917 – 6 December 1989) was an English composer.
-She was born in Salisbury, Wiltshire, England, and was educated at Leicester University, studying with Benjamin Burrows and Harold Craxton for piano and Grace Burrows for violin.
-After completing her studies, Barrell worked as composer and as a guitar teacher and piano accompanist.
+She studied with Benjamin Burrows and Harold Craxton for piano and Grace Burrows for violin, and then worked as composer, as a guitar teacher and as a piano accompanist.
 She married composer Bernard Clements Barrell in 1945.
-From 1939 until her death she composed about ninety works.
-She died in Ipswich, England.
+She composed about ninety works, specialising in works for children and chamber music.